10 Things to Do with Kids in Boulder This Summer

 Prepared-Parent Tip: Always bring sunscreen and plenty of water for everyone.
 And now's a good time to teach the little ones about Mountain Manners.

-4. Cool Off in Boulder Creek
+4. Cool Off at the Boulder Reservoir

 5. Get Down to Outdoor Music